 Let's analyze the problem of the liliputans.
 The heat that a body loses to the environment goes through the skin, being proportional to the area covered by the skin, that is, L^2 , considering constant the body temperature and skin characteristics.
 This energy comes from the ingestion of food.
-Therefore, the minimum amount of food to be ingested would be proportional to L^2 .
-If Gulliver would be happy with a broiler, a bread and a fruit per day, a liliputan would need a $(1/12)^3$ smaller food volume.
-But a broiler, a bread, a fruit when reduced to the scale of his world, would have volumes $(1/12)^3$ smaller.
+Therefore, the minimum volume of food to be ingested would be proportional to L^2 .
+If Gulliver would be happy with a broiler, a bread and a fruit per day, a liliputan would get a $(1/12)^3$ smaller food volume.
+But a broiler, a bread, a fruit when reduced to the scale of his world, would be proporcional to a surface area $(1/12)^2$ smaller.
 He would, therefore, need twelve broilers, twelve breads and twelve fruits to be as happy as Gulliver.